term7/RaspberryPi-VLC_Videolooper/README.md

 ExecStart=/usr/local/bin/automount /dev/%I
 ```

-The executed function has to be very short, because in this configuration udev does kill longer running scripts that have been started by systemd using this udev rule.
-If we wanted to execute our autoplay script directly via our systemd service, it would not work.
+The executed script has to be very short, because in this configuration udev does kill longer running scripts that have been started by systemd using this udev rule.
+If we executed our autoplay script directly via this systemd service, it would not work.
-Thus we came up with this workaround: we use the script started by systemd when a USB drive is inserted to modify a file on our harddisk.
-Further we watch this file with inotify, a monitoring tool, that will in turn start our VLC-Videolooper once this file has been modified.
+Thus we came up with this workaround: we use the automount script started by systemd (when a USB drive is inserted) to modify a file on our harddisk.
+Further we watch this file with inotify (a monitoring tool), that will notify our VLC-Videolooper whenever this file has been modified.

 First we install inotify:<br>
 `sudo apt install inotify`